pjmartinez/TFM_UM-eqtls/README.md

 ```

 This will produce html files with the quality reports.
-The file strucutre inside the folder fastqc/ will look like this:
+The file structure inside the folder fastqc/ will look like this:

 ```